BeforeLights/AWS-Worklog/content/1-Worklog/1.10-Week10/_index.md

 ---

 ### Week 10 Objectives:
+*   Harden Step Functions workflows with callbacks, error handling, and parallel states.
+*   Establish a multi-channel Incident Response alerting system (Telegram, Email).
+*   Structure the Incident Response project in Jira with clear Epics and ownership.
+*   Optimize alerting costs by migrating from SNS Email JSON to Lambda-SES.

 ### Tasks to be carried out this week:
 | Day | Task                                                                                                                                                                                                   | Start Date | Completion Date | Reference Material                        |